-If you operate a facility that uses hazardous materials, you must have standard operating procedure (SOP) documents that illustrate how to perform tasks.
-An SOP is a set of instructions that describes in detail how to safely perform activities.
-An effective SOP is written in a manner that clearly illustrates imminent dangers, how to safely perform tasks, and what equipment should be used.
-We’ve put together a quick guide about writing an SOP for hazardous waste management.
+If you operate a facility that uses hazardous materials, you must have standard operating procedure (SOP) documents illustrating how to perform tasks.
+An SOP is a set of instructions describing how to perform activities safely.
+An effective SOP is written to clearly illustrate imminent dangers, how to perform tasks safely, and what equipment should be used.
+We’ve put together a quick guide about writing standard operating procedures for waste management.

 What is the Purpose of an SOP?

 The purpose of an SOP is to provide a set of instructions to workers that includes all relevant steps and hazards associated with regular job activities.
 Procedures are there to define specific uses of hazardous materials, the dangers present, and how to use the material or machine properly.
 In the realm of hazardous materials and waste, an SOP is essential in keeping employees safe and ensuring only trained personnel are handling dangerous materials.

 Creating an SOP can seem like a daunting task, particularly for a high-hazard workplace.
 However, a simple format that outlines tasks and hazards is the most effective way to write an SOP.
 A hazardous materials SOP should include: